EvModder/CSCE-315-KalahGame/README.md

 * Ability to edit the game
 * Custom grpahics for each window
 * Dynamic timer on board
-* Ability to edit any setting for the game
+* GUI Window to edit any setting for the game
+* Automatically loads and saves settings to a easily configurable file
+* Can play the game using either a GUI or a console

 ### Client/Server
 There are the additional features added to the Client/Server
+* Can run both the client and the server from the same program
 * Can connect multiple clients
 * Keeps track of last server successfully connected to